 Editor's comments . . .

-I am personally passionate about this effort because of my own personal experiences of early detection and treatment of prostate cancer, kidney cancer and now years of skin cancers as I pass my twenty-third year with this amazing heart transplant (done in 1994).
+I am personally passionate about this effort because of my own personal experiences of early detection and successful treatment of prostate cancer, kidney cancer, and now years of skin cancers as I pass my twenty-sixth year (as of 2020) with this amazing heart transplant (performed Oct 19th, 1994).
 Each has been just a ‘bump in the road’ and not a death sentence due to that ‘best practice’ of early diagnosis and treatment, some by due diligence, some by blessed chance and good proactive medical care of very caring doctors and nurses.

 - Jim Gleason, TRIO president and since Oct 19th, 1994, a heart transplant survivor living life to the fullest, offering thanks to my donor, Roberto Cuebas, by giving back in many ways

 > "Risks of Multiple Skin Cancers in Organ Transplalnat recipients: A Cohort Study" 10/20/2021